Logo Tropentag

 "Reconciling land system changes with planetary health"

-A systematic analysis of factors shaping youth participation in agriculture in northern laos
+A systematic analysis of factors shaping youth participation in agriculture in northern Laos

-1Bern University of Applied Sciences, School of Agricultural, Forest and Food Sciences HALF, International Agriculture, Switzerland
+Bern University of Applied Sciences, School of Agricultural, Forest and Food Sciences HALF, International Agriculture, Switzerland

 Abstract

-Keywords: Agriculture, Laos, rural youth, systems thinking
+Keywords: Agriculture, institutional theory, Laos, market system approach, rural youth, systems thinking

 Valid HTML 3.2!